AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 </p>

 #### 1. Linear Interpolation
 1. In Linear interpolation, the samples are simply connected to each other with strict line.
-Write a MATLAB program to compute Linear Interpolated Signals:(*Hint: interp1 Command*)
+Write a MATLAB program to compute Linear Interpolated Signals:(*Hint: interp1 Command*). ts is interval with step of inv(fs). for this part consider inv(2fs) as the step of tnew and plot ynew and compare it with ys.

+		ynew = interp1(ts,ys,tnew,"linear")

+the `plot` function of MATLAB also uses Linear Interpolation. plot(ts,ys) will connect ys samples with strict line. `interp1` can be used for sampling too and Assigns signals values to the new timeline. use following command for sampling signal with fs:

-		vq = interp1(x,v,xq,"linear")
+	     ys = interp1(t,y,ts,"linear")

+where ts is time interval with inv(fs) as step.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54024838/141498962-ce2d0ea1-0253-4a34-b2bb-e194bdb1e45f.png" width = "300">
 </p>

 #### 2. Sinc Interpolation